Some Elden Ring devs had "concerns" about its open world style, which the DLC will make "denser and richer"

 Miyazaki added that "we need this breadth of freedom - this high degree of freedom in how you approach this adventure, and in order to have adventure, in order to have discoveries, again, you need to have some unknowns.
 And for it to be a discovery, it needs to feel like it's an unknown, feel like it's there to be discovered."

 I'm covering these quotes because I myself am not a huge enjoyer of Elden Ring's open world format.
-I think enthusiasm for it rests on the false idea that the Souls games (and Bloodborne, whose much-demanded PC port has never seemed further away) are "linear", whereas they reward exploration in all sorts of ways, and the secret routes and areas they contain are all the more enjoyable to discover for being less obvious.
+I think enthusiasm for it rests on the false idea that the Souls games (and Bloodborne, whose much-demanded PC port has never seemed further away) are "linear", whereas they reward exploration in all sorts of ways, and the secret routes and areas they contain are all the more fascinating to discover for being less obvious.

 By contrast, a lot of Elden Ring just feels like "content", to me.
 The game's optional bosses, dungeons and assorted gear and crafting bobbins form a broad platter of Stuff that sprawls in every direction, and I'm concerned that Elden Ring's success might mean we never get another game in the studio's previous style.
-Moving between regions in Elden Ring feels especially disatisfying to me - sometimes, the entire ambience changes around you in ways the Souls games would have concealed by making you pass through some kind of transitional dungeon.
+Moving between regions in Elden Ring feels especially dissatisfying to me - sometimes, the entire ambience changes around you in ways the Souls games would have concealed by making you pass through some kind of transitional dungeon.
 But with Shadow Of The Erdtree on the way in June, I'm also looking to revisit my criticisms of Elden Ring and think a bit harder about what sets it apart from, say, Assassin's Creed: Odyssey or The Witcher 3.

 As such Miyazaki's comments above intrigue me, unrevealing though they are.
 I definitely take the point about "unknowns" - Elden Ring might be far more open than Souls but it still has secrets and surprises.
 You wander into a village and it's full of dancers.
 You roam along a ridge and look, here's a singing bat lady.
 I don't get the same feeling from any big-budget open world game made in North America or Europe, and of course, Elden Ring still has major dungeons that rival the studio's previous creations for scale and intricacy.
 As regards Miyazaki comparing the game's open world design to the difference between difficulty and challenge - I guess my interpretation/extrapolation there is that the game isn't open-ended for the sake of Maximum Player Choice but in order to conjure a particular set of moods.